 - A good book

-This is a peaceful campsite (we do not accept Hen or Stag parties) and we expect all our guests to respect their fellow Glampers and keep excessive noise down - especially late at night.
+This is a peaceful campsite and we expect all our guests to respect their fellow glampers and keep excessive noise down - especially late at night.
 There is no electricity in the yurts and we do not allow loud music except for pre booked organised events.
 We are also surrounded by working farmland so unfortunately are unable to accept dogs as the neighbouring fields are usually filled with sheep.
 Cows and horses are also in the vicinity and we ask guests to please respect the working landscape and follow the outdoor access code at all times (copies of this are provided in the yurts).